innovation challenge

 Bring Your Venture to Life

-Undergraduates, graduate students and recent alumni (May 2025 or later) are invited to pitch their ideas or ventures to panels of founders, investors, and leaders in the entrepreneurship community.
-Whether you’re refining an idea, getting your venture off the ground, or growing a revenue-generating business, this competition is your chance to gain valuable feedback, secure funding, and take your venture to the next level.
+Whether you're still shaping an idea, building a prototype, or growing a revenue-generating business, the New Venture Competition gives every stage of venture equal standing.
+Current University of Nebraska–Lincoln undergraduate and graduate students, regardless of major, are invited to pitch their ideas or ventures to panels of founders, investors, and leaders in the entrepreneurship community.
+No matter where your venture stands today, this competition is your chance to gain valuable feedback, secure funding, and take it to the next level.

 How It Works